odo/coop_cache/README.md

 The cache_duration is the the number of seconds after the last activity (read or write) until coop_cache deletes a cache entry.

-Please note that if computing a value results in an (errors, throws and exits) these errors are not cached.
+Please note that if computing a value results in an error, throw or exit then nothing is cached.
-That means that systems can recover, but it also means that potentially expensive computation until the error will be performed repeatedly.
+That means that systems can recover, but it also means that potentially expensive computation before the error will be performed repeatedly.

 # Usage